-Russia seeks Trump's help to go after British activist
+Putin asks Trump to go after British activist

 Crimea, Novichok, gas

-The Helsinki summit also saw the US and Russia revive a nuclear disarmament treaty called Start.
+The Helsinki summit also saw the US and Russia revive a nuclear arms control treaty called Start.

 Trump did not mention Russia's war in east Ukraine or its annexation of Crimea, however.